Here are some tips to help you get started.

 Creating a budget can help you work out how much you can afford to repay each month.
 It can also help you manage your spending – so you can avoid having to rely on your credit card between paydays and adding to any debt you may have.

 If you’re an HSBC customer with mobile banking, you may be able to use our Balance After Bills tool.
-This helps you plan ahead by showing you how much you’ll have available once your regular standing orders and Direct Debits have left your account.
+This helps you plan ahead by showing you how much you could have available once your regular standing orders and Direct Debits have left your account.

 Setting up a Direct Debit for credit card repayments can help you avoid fees and give you one less thing to worry about.
 Set up a recurring monthly payment for as much as you can afford to pay off (at least the minimum repayment).